SaratAngajalaoffl/InstaMerch/README.md

   * Create Superuser using `python manage.py createsuperuser`.

-  * Run the server using `python manage.py runserver`.

 ## Running the application

   * Navigate to where the manage.py file is in your terminal